 “Yes Sir,” Jonah said sheepishly and began glancing all around looking for any sign that the big cat may be close.

-Bayler stood and looked ahead at the trail before them, he pause and listened for any sign of life that might be close, then cautiously moved forward.
+Bayler stood and looked ahead at the trail before them, he pause and listened, then cautiously moved forward.
 Jonah followed close at hand, his bow knocked with a fresh arrow as he looked around from side to side front to back alert for any sign of hogs, or more pressing in his thoughts….the panther that left those tracks.

 Jonah had been hunting with his father before, but that was with guns, this was different, with a bow he knew you had to be very close, and very quiet.
 With a bow, you usually only had one shot, and it was only good for about thirty yards.
 He had seen his father put two arrows in a charging hog, but that was his father.
 His mind bounced between what he knew and what might lie ahead.
 His biggest fear, letting his father down.
 He thought back on his father teachings, move slowly and deliberate.
 Have the bow on the ready, take your time, wait for the clean shot or don’t take it, and never shoot what you don’t intend to eat.